amar-sinha/or-tools/README.md

 ### <u>OR-Tools Specifications</u>
 Constraints define the unique and specific properties of a solution we want to be found.
 Listed below are constraints that are used throught these project implementations:

-- `AddAllDifferent`: forces all variables provided as input to have different values
+- `AddAllDifferent` - forces all variables provided as input to have different values

 Statuses are descriptions of the results of the model being tested.
 There are five possible statuses:
 - `INFEASIBLE` - returned when it is proven that no solutions are to be found.